mrheinen/lophiid/AI.md

 trying to execute on the honeypot.
 The responder will try to determine what the output of those commands would be and returns that.

+#### AUTO responder

+This responder will use AI to extract the payload itself from the request.
+You therefore do not need to specify a regex.

 #### Some implementation details

 The AI interaction caused by a rule is cached and the timeout of this cache is